InseeFr/sugoi-api/README.md

 We also check that all commit are signed-off in accordance with [DCO](https://developercertificate.org/)

+**All feature creation or update should be reflected in the documentation.
+All new configuration keys of the instance or realm should be documented.**

-Please make sure to update or create tests as appropriate.
+**Please make sure to update or create tests as appropriate.**

 ## License